freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/build-a-product-landing-page-project/build-a-product-landing-page.md

 assert(els.length > 0)
 ```

-Each `.nav-link` element should link to a corresponding element on the landing page (has an `href` with a value of another element's id. e.g. `#footer`)
+Each `.nav-link` element should link to a corresponding element on the landing page (has an `href` with a value of another element's id. e.g. `#footer`).

 ```js
 const els = document.querySelectorAll('.nav-link')